ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] High-Resolution Uncertainty
 [Theoretical] NoteBook 6 - Cognitive Mechanics, Domain: CognitiveScience, System Role: Mechanism, Temporal: Dynamic

-High-Resolution Uncertainty is the metacognitive state where the user maintains granular, accurate awareness of what they know and don't know while tolerating the tension of unresolved ambiguity.
+High-Resolution Uncertainty is a metacognitive state where the user maintains granular awareness of what they know and don't know, and can regulate their inquiry without premature closure while tolerating unresolved ambiguity.
-This represents **productive doubt**—the capacity to see nuance, hold complexity, and sustain inquiry without collapsing into either premature closure (PSB) or paralysis.
+This represents productive doubt: in this state, the user can see nuance, hold complexity, and sustain inquiry without collapsing into either premature closure (PSB) or paralysis.
 **Cognitive Basis:**
 The Underconfidence-with-Practice (UWP) Effect from metacognition research explains the counterintuitive nature of this state: as expertise grows, confidence often drops while accuracy improves.
 Experts recognize complexity and edge cases that novices miss, producing the phenomenology of "knowing more → feeling less certain."
 This explains why High-Resolution Uncertainty is the developmental goal, not high confidence.
 The system cultivates productive doubt (high resolution: "I see the nuance, it's complex") rather than either: